Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 - Eat them as snacks or add them to other dishes like salads, soups, and stir-fries.

-If you find this article helpful, don’t hesitate to leave me a message in the comments section below.
+Please message me in the comments section below if you find this article helpful.
 Share this post if you want to help spread this new found knowledge.

 http://www.peanut-institute.org/health-and-nutrition/disease-prevention/heart-disease-details.asp